uwegeercken/kafka-ruleengine/README.md

 in the field.
 When the value of the field changes, we know we have a new batch run.
 In this case the counter for the field is reset to zero.
-The log entries (with the value of the defined field and the counter) then can be parsed and sent to a log analyzer like Elasticsearch to capture and visualize the processed messages for the given batch-id.
+The log entries (with the value of the defined field and the counter) then can be parsed and sent to a log analyzer like Logstash (and then to Elasticsearch) to capture and visualize the processed messages for the given batch-id.

 Please send your feedback and help to enhance the tool.